How to Use After Effects: Precomposing

 change thischange thischange this

 Sometimes, you might find that the bounding box does not fit the text properly as it would with a normal text layer, which might make selecting it quite difficult.
-This is because it uses the dimensions as the source composition.
+This is because it uses the same dimensions as the source composition.

 To fix this, go back into the source comp for the text and change the comp size so that it’s just around your text.
 To do this, click on the Region of Interest button located near the bottom of the Preview panel.